CybErr404/StatsProject2/README.md

 **WRITTEN WORKS -**
-This sections consists of documentation and a formula sheet.
+This sections consists of documentation, written reports, and a formula sheet.

 Hopefully you enjoy your stay!
-Always remember to keep salting your data.
+Salt your data.